mmccuiston/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Image preprocessing

-First I preprocessed the images by normalizing them using a min-max method.
+First I preprocessed the images by normalizing them between the values of -1 and 1.
 I decided not to grayscale the images, because I thought intuitively that the color channels could be useful for detection of certain signs.
 I augmented the original training set with the same images with random noise added.
+I also added duplicate images with a slight clockwise rotation.
 This was to protect against overfitting and provide more images for classes that had relatively few.

 The final model I used was a modified LeNet architecture described below.